openshift/ansible-service-broker/docs/config.md

 ### Development

-The Developer configuration is the primarily used by developers working on the broker.
+The developer configuration is primarily used by developers working on the broker.
 Set the registry name to 'dev' and 'devbroker' field to 'true' to enable developer settings.